Connect with us

 How Ivermectin Targets Cancer Cells

-Recent research highlights several mechanisms through which ivermectin interacts with cancer cells.
-Notably, studies indicate that ivermectin may inhibit the Akt/mTOR signaling pathway, a crucial pathway for many cancer types associated with uncontrolled growth.
-Additionally, this compound influences chloride channel activity, affecting the membrane potential of cancer cells and promoting apoptosis.
-In vitro studies involving breast cancer, leukemia, and glioblastoma cell lines have demonstrated a dose-dependent effect on tumor cell proliferation at concentrations achievable with standard oral dosing.
+Research published in pharmacology journals has identified multiple mechanisms through which ivermectin affects cancer cells.
+The compound appears to inhibit the Akt/mTOR signaling pathway, which many cancers rely on for uncontrolled growth.
+It also modulates chloride channel activity, disrupting cancer cell membrane potential and triggering apoptosis.
+Studies on breast cancer, leukemia, and glioblastoma cell lines have shown dose-dependent inhibition of tumor cell proliferation at concentrations achievable with oral dosing.

 Dosage Protocols and Safety Considerations